 The show is about the guests, and I am thrilled and privileged to be able to invite so many fascinating people to join me in discussion.

-New shows begin on April 22, 2015 and will include:
+New shows begin in January 2017 and will include:

 Lorelei Kelly of the Beeck Center for Social Impact and Innovation at Georgetown University, on what we can learn about our governmental institutions from the 2016 election cycle and results.

 Prof. Frank Pasquale of the University of Maryland School of Law, on the implications of the Presidential elections on institutions, information and the public trust.

 Prof. Jon Elster, Robert K. Merton Professor of the Social Sciences at Columbia University, editor of Secrecy and Publicity in Votes and Debates.